 St Mary's C of E (Aided) Primary School is an inclusive school.
 All children may have special needs at some time and therefore a wide range of strategies must be used to meet these needs as they arise.
 This policy will ensure that the school meets the needs of pupils identified as having a Special Educational Need or Disability (SEND).
 It will ensure that pupils with SEND or disability are not discriminated against.
 This policy outlines why, when and how additional provision will be made for these pupils.
 The policy describes systems in place for monitoring and reporting on the progress of pupils who have been identified with SEND.
 All school policies are interlinked and should be read and informed by all other policies.
-In particular the SEND policy is linked to behaviour, inclusion, anti-bullying, medical, Single Equality Policy, safeguarding and curriculum policies.
+In particular the SEND policy is linked to Behaviour, Anti-bullying, Medical, Safeguarding and Curriculum policies.

-St Mary's Primary School is part of The Weald Locality, a group of 11 Primary Schools who work together to improve outcomes for children including those with SEND.
-The Inclusion Manager/SENDCo attends Locality Meetings twice termly to further develop expertise, skills and knowledge with regard to SEND.
-St Mary's Primary School has produced a Local Offer on our website which answers questions, and describes provision, for pupils with SEND in our school.
-A Local offer has been produced at by West Sussex Local Authority describing provision available within the County.
-The school also has a School Information Report which can be found on our website.
-This is updated annual with a team of parents whose children have a Special Educational Need.
+St Mary's Primary School is part of The Weald Locality, a group of 11 Primary Schools who work together to improve outcomes for children, including those with SEND.
+The

+Inclusion Manager attends Locality Meetings twice termly to further develop expertise, skills and knowledge with regard to SEND.
+St Mary's Primary School has produced a Local Offer on our website which answers questions and describes provision for pupils with SEND in our school.
+A Local Offer has been produced by West Sussex Local Authority describing the provision available within the County.

-1.2 INCLUSION MANAGER
+INCLUSION MANAGER

 Enquiries about an individual child's progress should be addressed in the first instance to the child's teacher.
-The school has an 'open door' policy and teachers are available to meet with parents to discuss concerns.
+The school has an 'Open Door' policy and teachers are available to meet with parents to discuss concerns.
 Other enquiries can be addressed to Mrs Samantha Copus (Inclusion Manager).

-Mrs Copus is an experienced teacher and the deputy head and holds a BEd (Hons), PGCE and NPQH.
-She has been at St Mary's School for 12 years.
-Mrs Copus is a member of the Senior Management Team and works closely with all teachers within school.
-Mrs Copus, in conjunction with Governors and the Head teacher, oversees SEND provision and resourcing in school, including SEND teaching assistant allocation.
-Please make an appointment, or make a request, at the school office to meet with Mrs Copus.
+Mrs Copus is an experienced teacher and the Head teacher and holds a BEd (Hons), PGCE and NPQH.
+She has been at St Mary's School for 13 years.
+Mrs Copus is a member of the Senior Leadership Team and works closely with other curriculum co-ordinators in school.
+Mrs Copus, in conjunction with Governors and the Senior Leadership Team, oversees SEND provision and resourcing in school, including SEND teaching assistant allocation.

+Please make an appointment, or make a request, at the School Office to meet with Mrs Copus.